ronalking182/Kingscode/posts/calculating-the-average-of-an-array-in-java.md

 &nbsp;

-2. Inside your method  initialize  2 variable depending on your array type or method return type ( it advisable to use your method return type), make the both equals to 0
+2.Inside your method  initialize  2 variable depending on your array type or method return type ( it advisable to use your method return type), make the both equals to 0

 ```java
 public static double AverageNumber(double[] array){